pierwill/qubes-doc/developer/building/development-workflow.md

 Of course you will also need to setup qrexec policy in dom0 `/etc/qubes-rpc/policy/local.UpdateYum`.

-If you want to access the repository from network, you need to setup HTTP server serving it, and configure the system to let other machines actually reach this HTTP server.
+If you want to access the repository from network, you will need to set up an HTTP server, and configure the system to let other machines connect to it.
-You can use for example using [port forwarding][port-forwarding] or setting up Tor hidden service.
+This could be accomplished using [port forwarding][port-forwarding], or by setting up a Tor hidden service.
 Configuration details of those services are outside of the scope of this page.

 Usage: setup `builder.conf` in source VM to use your dummy-uploader repository: